-Buying Liverpool Hospitality Packages — Like From Me
+Buying Liverpool Hospitality Packages from Groundhopper Guides

 The club does offer various hospitality packages, many of which are sold to brokers who contract with the club.
-You can buy them from the club on their website, from these brokers, or from registered resellers like me.
+You can buy them from the club on their website, from these brokers, or from registered resellers like us.

 A hospitality package is generally just a seat plus some other kind of benefit, like access to a lounge, pregame meal, or a reception offsite like at the luxurious Aintree Race Course or the Liver Building on the city’s waterfront.